 At home COVID-19 tests

 Rapid, over the counter COVID-19 tests are now widely available around King County.
 These tests provide results in 15 minutes.
 Rapid, over the counter tests are also known as home-based self-collected COVID tests, or antigen tests.
-One example of home-based antigen test is the BinaxNOW™ test.
+Whichever test you choose to use, follow the manufacturer's instructions.

 If you have a positive result, please stay in isolation for 10 days.